VictorYou/homework_app/README.md

 To build/deploy the app, you can build http://13.57.252.126:8080/job/build-app/job/main/, you can login with admin / 123456

+App is deployed to an eks cluster.

+App source code is placed under hello-app folder and postgresql is maintained under terraform folder.

 # Development process
-After code commit, you can trigger build to test environment: http://13.57.252.126:8080/job/build-app/job/develop/
+After code commit to develop branch, you can trigger build http://13.57.252.126:8080/job/build-app/job/develop/, which builds the image and deploys it to the test eks cluster.

 Then you can check if you can see 'Hello, world!' from http://k8s-default-helloapp-5adbaed677-846255158.us-east-1.elb.amazonaws.com

+Then you can merge code to main branch and build http://13.57.252.126:8080/job/build-app/job/main/, which builds and deploys to production environment.

 # CICD pipeline
 Jenkins pipeline is used for CICD purpose.
 A docker image is built and pushed to docker registry, and kustomize is used to generate cluster specific manifest for deployment.